Volume and surface area inquiry

 (1) Constraints on exploration

 In the initial phase of the inquiry, the teacher might suggest placing limiting conditions on the cuboids that students draw.
-The class might agree that, for example, length (l) + width (w) + height (h) = 10, changing the number as the inquiry progresses.
-While the constraint makes calculations manageable for students, it denies them, at least in the short term, the opportunity to show the prompt is false.
+The class might agree that, for example, length (l) + width (w) + height (h) = 10 cm or volume (V) = 12 cm3.
+Students change the constraint as the inquiry progresses.
+While a constraint makes calculations manageable for students, it denies them, at least in the short term, the opportunity to show the prompt is false.

 (2) Substituting into formulae

-It is unlikely that students suggest an algebraic approach spontaneously, but they could adopt one when shown after an initial concrete stage.
-Making the the formulae for the volume and surface area of a cuboid equal leads to a numerical exploration: Is it possible to find values of l, w and h, such that lwh = 2(lw + lh + wh).
+It is unlikely that students suggest an algebraic approach spontaneously, but they could adopt one under the guidance of the teacher.
+Equating the formulae for the volume and surface area of a cuboid could lead to a period of exploration in which students attempt to find values of l, w and h such that lwh = 2(lw + lh + wh).

 (3) Other solids

-In the classroom, students have suggested extending the inquiry by considering other solids.
-Cylinders might be easier than triangular prisms to use because the latter require knowledge of Pythagoras' Theorem to calculate the surface area accurately.
-Older secondary school students have extended their inquiries into pyramids and even spheres.
-They are much more likely to employ an algebraic approach.
+In the classroom, students have suggested extending the inquiry to other solids.
+Cylinders might be more appropriate than triangular prisms because the latter require knowledge of Pythagoras' Theorem to calculate the surface area.
+Older secondary school students have extended their inquiries into pyramids and even spheres, employing an algebraic approach as they did so.

 A new line of inquiry